Russia updates statistics on virus-linked deaths in 2020

 MOSCOW (AP) — Russia’s updated statistics on coronavirus-linked deaths show that 162,429 people with COVID-19 had died in the pandemic last year, a number much higher than previously reported by government officials.

-The data released Monday by Russia’s state statistics agency, Rosstat, were for COVID-19 deaths between April and December, including cases where the virus wasn’t the main cause of death and where the virus was suspected but not confirmed.
+The state statistics agency, Rosstat, released figures for December on Monday, updating its count of coronavirus-linked deaths that includes cases where the virus wasn’t the main cause of death and where the virus was suspected but not confirmed.

-The highest number of deaths — 44,435 — was registered by Rosstat in December, when infections in Russia soared and officials regularly reported over 27,000 daily new coronavirus cases.
+December accounted for the highest number of deaths since April — 44,435 — according to Rosstat.
+That’s when infections in Russia soared and officials regularly reported over 27,000 daily new coronavirus cases.

 The agency’s count is much higher than the 77,068 deaths that have been reported by the Russian government’s coronavirus task force so far, including deaths that occurred in January and February.